Hemalatha-8513/solid-rectangle-pattern/README.md

 # solid-rectangle-pattern
-this is about a c program to print  solid rectangle pattern
+this is about a c program to print  solid Tritangle pattern
 #include<stdio.h>
 int main()
 {